dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ### Next Community Call

-Next community call is on the 20th of September.
+Next community call is on the 13th of December.
 Suggestions for talks are welcomed, we have [Call for speakers](https://sessionize.com/dsc-community) open.